The Elephant Celebes: Description and influence

 Giorgio de Chirico was an inspiration for the early Surrealists, and Celebes' palette and spatial construction show his influence.
 The painting also attempts to apply Dada's collage effects to simulate different materials.
 Ernst's realistic portrayal of the constituent elements produces a hallucinatory effect that he associated with collage, and was trying to achieve in this painting.
 Regarding the art of collage, Ernst said, "It is the systematic exploitation of the coincidental or artificially provoked encounter of two or more unrelated realities on an apparently inappropriate plane and the spark of poetry created by the proximity of these realities."

 The central focus of the painting is a giant mechanical elephant.
 It is round and has a trunk-like hose protruding from it.
-The figure's round body was modeled after a photograph in an anthropological journal of a clay corn bin from a southern Sudanese culture, the Konkombwa.
+The figure's round body was modeled after Robert Schomburgk's photograph of a two-legged clay guinea corn bin from a West African culture, the Konkomba.
+The photograph was published in a travel memoir and in an anthropological journal.
 Celebes suggests "ritual and totemic sculpture of African origin", evidenced by the totem-like pole at right and the figure's bull horns.
-The painting uniquely combines found imagery and non-Western visual elements.
+The painting uniquely combines found imagery and non-Western visual elements, showing the artist's interest in African culture.

 Ernst's creature has a frilly metallic cuff or collar, and a horned head and tail.
 The low horizon emphasizes the creature's bulk, and the gesture of the headless mannequin introduces the viewer to the figure.
 The mannequin wears a surgical glove, a common Surrealist symbol.
 This nude figure may have a mythological connotation, suggesting the abduction of Europa by Zeus while disguised as a bull.
 The mostly empty sky contains more incongruities: there are two fish 'flying' at left (one writer considers the scene to be underwater).
 The black shape to the right of the fish looks like an oncoming airplane, and there is a trail of smoke in the right part of the sky.
 These may be allusions to the "mechanical terror of the war experience" which led to Ernst writing, 'On the 1st of August 1914 Max Ernst died.
 He was resurrected on the 11 November 1918 as a young man who aspired to find the myths of his time.'
 Celebes, then, seems to represent the myth of destruction.

 "Celebes" was once the popular name for the island of Sulawesi, one of the Greater Sunda Islands of Indonesia.
 Ernst told Roland Penrose that the title Celebes was derived from the opening words of a German schoolboys' rhyme with sexual connotations: